Transportation in Calgary: Roads and streets

-Provincial Freeways
+Provincial freeways

 Two freeways within the City of Calgary are wholly controlled and maintained by Alberta's Ministry of Transportation with the city sometimes offering joint funding to construct interchanges with municipal roads.
-They have the highest construction standards, speed limits of 100 km/h (110 km/h on Deerfoot Trail both south of the city limits, and north of Beddington Trail & 11th Street NE) and provided key connections to the rest of the provincial highway network.
+They have the highest construction standards, speed limits of at least 100 km/h (110 km/h on Deerfoot Trail both south of the 212th Avenue northbound exit, and north of Beddington Trail & 11th Street NE) and provided key connections to the rest of the provincial highway network.

 Deerfoot Trail (Alberta Highway 2).
 A 46.4 km major north-to-south freeway in eastern Calgary that forms a key segment of Highway 2, the provinces main north-to-south highway and a key part of the CANAMEX Corridor.
 The first section of the roadway opened in 1971 originally named as Blackfoot Trail, later renamed to its current name to honour Deerfoot Bad-Meat in 1974 with the south terminus at 16th Avenue NE (Exit 258), later extended to 17th Avenue SE (Exit 254), then getting extended again to Glenmore Trail (Exit 248), and finally majorly extended to Stoney Trail (Exit 234) (in the south) but the whole route was not rendered a freeway until the last signal light was removed in 2005, officially making traffic in the major road entirely free-flowing, but there was more construction to come from the mid-2000s to today.

 Stoney Trail (Alberta Highway 201).
-A 101 km long free flowing ring road that comply incircles Calgary and serves as a bypass for traffic wishing to avoid the core areas of the city.
+A 101 km long free flowing ring road that completely encircles most of Calgary and serves as a bypass for traffic wishing to avoid the core areas of the city if they are congested.
 Provides links to many important provincial highways such as Highway 1, Highway 1A, Highway 8 and Alberta Highway 22X most of which lack high speed connections through the city as well as serving as bypass to Deerfoot Trail.
-The highway opened in phases from late 1995 to December 2023/January 2024.
+The highway opened in 6 phases from late 1995 to December 31st 2023 (first was the northwest part (1995-2009), then the northeast part (2009), southeast part (2013), north southwest part (2020), south Southwest part (2021), and finally the west part (2023)).

-Skeletal Roads
+Skeletal roads

 Deerfoot Peigan Trail interchange prior to 2009.

-Skeletal Roads is the highest designation of road made by the City of Calgary with no clarification being made between controlled access freeways and expressways with spaced out signal lights.
-Speed-limits range from 90 to 70 km/h on these roadways with freeway conversions being planned on all of the routes (it WILL be expensive).
+Skeletal roads is the highest designation of road made by the City of Calgary with no clarification being made between controlled access freeways and expressways with spaced out signal lights.
+Speed limits range from 70 to 90 km/h on these roadways, with freeway conversions being planned on all of the routes.